The Best Type of Exercise for Osteoporosis

-Osteoporosis is a common concern for many.
+Osteoporosis impacts more than 14 million people over the age of 50.
 If it's something you're worried about, or maybe already dealing with, what kinds of exercises should you focus on?
-Owings Mills health coach Yvonne Bull offers a few suggestions.
+Here are a few suggestions.
 Watch the video below and read on for a recap.